samyak45/samyak45.github.io/_posts/2017-02-19-What-is-it-about-Tony-Stark-that-makes-his-character-so-likeable.md

 ---
 layout: post
-title:  "What is it about Tony Stark that makes his character so likeable?""
+title:  "What is it about Tony Stark that makes his character so likeable?"
+description: "The creation of Tony Stark as a brilliant comic character."
 date: 2017-02-19
 categories: Quora
 author_name : Samyak Choudhary